ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Resource: /user/roles
 :Method: POST
 :Description: Creates a new role
-:Request Format: application/json
-:Parameters:  :name: the name of the role
-:Inputschema:
-:Response: 200 Role_
 :Error Codes:
     :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
     :401: If the user is not authorized to create this role